imagej/imagej.github.io/_pages/plugins/trackmate/manual-track-editing.md

 -   Press the {% include key key='A' %} key.
 -   A new spot is <u>a</u>dded at the mouse location.

 By default, the new spot has the radius of the last spot edited with the mouse.
-So if you want to set the default radius, just double-click inside a spot that has the desired radius, then double-click again to leave editing mode.
+So if you want to set the default radius, just {% include key key="double-click" %} inside a spot that has the desired radius, then {% include key key="double-click" %} again to leave editing mode.
 From now on, the radius of this spot will by used by default.

 #### Deleting an existing spot